awsdocs/amazon-ecs-developer-guide/doc_source/docker-basics.md

 # Docker Basics for Amazon ECS<a name="docker-basics"></a>

 Docker is a technology that allows you to build, run, test, and deploy distributed applications that are based on Linux containers\.
-Amazon ECS uses Docker images in task definitions to launch containers on EC2 instances in your clusters\.
+Amazon ECS uses Docker images in task definitions to launch containers on Amazon EC2 instances in your clusters\.
 For Amazon ECS product details, featured customer case studies, and FAQs, see the [Amazon Elastic Container Service product detail pages](http://aws.amazon.com/ecs)\.

 The documentation in this guide assumes that readers possess a basic understanding of what Docker is and how it works\.
 For more information about Docker, see [What is Docker?](http://aws.amazon.com/docker/) and the [Docker overview](https://docs.docker.com/engine/docker-overview/)\.